NormalVR/Normcore-Documentation/docs/guides/easysync.md

 # Using EasySync

 EasySync is a component that allows you to sync objects in your Unity scene without writing any code.
-EasySync can synchronize public fields and properties, and when you need to drop down to code, it can be converted to a custom C# script for more advanced use cases.
+EasySync can synchronize public fields and properties, and when you need to drop down to code, it can be converted in-place to a custom C# [RealtimeComponent](./synchronizing-custom-data.md) subclass that you can customize for more advanced use cases.

-## Video
-This guide is also available as a video if you'd prefer to watch instead:
-<video width="100%" controls><source src={videoGuide} /></video>

 ## Overview
-In this gude, we're going to use EasySync to synchronize the color the Hoverbird player from our [Creating a player controller](./creating-a-player-controller.md) guide.
+In this gude, we're going to use EasySync to synchronize the color of the Hoverbird player from our [Creating a player controller](./creating-a-player-controller.md) guide.

-To start, let's open up the "Hoverbird Player" sample scene, program in our app key, and make sure everything is working correctly.
+Open up the "Realtime + Hoverbird Player" scene (or the URP variant if you're on Unity 6+ using URP), locate the "Hoverbird Player" prefab and open it up, and let's add the EasySync component to the "birdMesh" game object:

 <video width="100%" controls><source src={videoGuide} /></video>

-Now we're going to add EasySync to the "birdMesh" game object within the Hoverbird Player prefab:

-<video width="100%" controls><source src={videoGuide} /></video>

 You'll notice as soon as EasySync is added, we get a list of the public fields and properties that we can synchronize.
-Let's go ahead and select the Albedo color property of the Bird and Bird Belly materials on the MeshRenderer component:
+If we open up the **Bird** material we can find the new Normcore section and check the box for "Base Color".

 <video width="100%" controls><source src={videoGuide} /></video>

 Technically, that's all we need to do.
 Let's test this out, we're going to run the example using [Multiplayer Play Mode](https://google.com).
-TODO: Fix the multiplayer play mode link.

-Both instances will connect to the same room, and we can see a hoverbird player for each instance.
-Let's use the inspector to change the colors of one of the players.
-You'll notice the color updates immediately in the other instance.
+Both instances will connect to the same room and we can see a hoverbird player for each instance.
+Let's use the inspector to change the colors of of the local player (Make sure the RealtimeView shows that it's owned by the local client).
+You'll notice the color updates immediately in the other instance:

-TODO: add note about requiring ownership for interpolation to work.
+<video width="100%" controls><source src={videoGuide} /></video>

-Once thing you may notice is that the color updates are not smooth.
+One thing you may notice is that the color updates are not smooth.
 This is because Normcore synchronizes updates at 20Hz by default.
-Rather than increasing the send rate, we can enable interpolation on the EasySync component:
+Rather than increasing the send rate, we can enable interpolation on the EasySync component to smooth out these updates:

-<video width="100%" controls><source src={videoGuide} /></video>

-Now let's re-enter play mode and try this out:

 <video width="100%" controls><source src={videoGuide} /></video>